This Is What a Creative Hackathon For Resisting Trump Looks Like | Fast Company

 “I think the chicken works because it’s modifiable in so many ways, but it’s still the same character,” says Jamie, a voiceover artist and writer whose work on hundreds of commercials has informed his sense of branding.

-Among the 13 people who have shown up so far, none are graphic artists—the New York branch’s resident designer, Cassady Benson, was unable to attend—but that won’t stop the group from making choices about the event’s imagery.
+Among the 13 people who have shown up so far, none are graphic artists—Tax March designers Cassady Benson and Kelli Anderson, who have created several logos–unable to attend—but that won’t stop the group from making choices about the event’s imagery.
 We’re sitting around a trio of gray tables pushed together, MacBooks strewn across the surface like giant silver napkin squares between pizza plates.
 I’m the only male who is clean-shaven, the beard styles ranging from deep stubble to full-on tangly thicket.
 Together, the women in the group form a rainbow of scarf varieties, as we wait for the bright, mercurial space heaters to kick in.
 It’s a unanimous decision from the group that the chicken will be the main image focus in any media generated today.

-“The march is less than a month away,” Kathryn points out.
+“The march is less than a month away,” Jones points out.
 “Whatever our idea is, it has to be something we can get up in a week.”

 Everyone’s faces scrunch up momentarily as they contemplate video ideas.
 The first suggestion is to have a bald eagle come by and kick Chicken Trump off a nest, taking the egg he’s guarding.
 Or, someone else suggests, the eagle could knock the egg onto the ground so we can see inside of it.